What does truly integrated water management mean?

 So we are taking action.
 Are we doing it right?
 Or are the steps we are taking still too small?
 Do we have a clear understanding of what integrated water management really means?

-Where water and soil really want to be decisive factors, interests clash.
-We noticed this during our own research on 'water and soil as decisive factors'.
-The Noorderzijlvest Water Authority wants to keep the discussion on this topic going.
+Where water and soil are truly intended to guide decision-making, competing interests come into play.
+We’ve observed this during our own research on “water and soil as guiding factors.”
+Noorderzijlvest Water Authority keeping the conversation on this topic going.

 We would therefore like to invite you to a networking event.
 There, we want to inspire you with the process we are going through to shape the broad Groningen coastal zone in the future.
 We will also be focusing on the climate landscape of the northern Netherlands.

-We hope that many of those involved in our (future) work on water and ongoing research will meet each other this evening.
+We hope that many of the people involved in our current and future water-management work ongoing research will have the opportunity to meet one another this evening.

 Location